astr6id/SSA-Revision/README.md

 # SSA-Revision
 A small revision site for the school South Shore Academy.
-Currently being worked on solo with some assistance of understanding new conscepts from third parties
+Currently being worked on solo with some assistance of understanding new conscepts from third parties.

 # Currently working on:
 * Adding more revision